Un-index/kv-abstraction/README.md

 <a name="_internalDataStoreObject.Set"></a>

 ### _internalDataStoreObject.Set(key, value) ⇒ <code>any</code>
-saves a value to the specified key
+saves a value to the specified key (if it's an object then it will be converted to an SQL friendly syntax for you, just pass your object (array, table etc.) to _internalDataStoreObject.Get and it'll take care of the rest )

 **Kind**: static method of [<code>\_internalDataStoreObject</code>](#_internalDataStoreObject) **Returns**: <code>any</code> - value - returns the specified value back